 Remember that Acas early conciliation now applies to all tribunal claims.

 The first step in any tribunal claim is to submit an Early Conciliation Notification Form to Acas.
-This step must be taken within three months of your resignation date.
+This step must be taken within three months (less one day) of your resignation date.
 Otherwise you will not be able to bring your tribunal claim.

 Acas early conciliation is confidential, voluntary and free of charge.
 Do not leave the claim to the last minute.